 Your 8 Week Old Baby – Development, Milestones & Care

 It’s been nearly two months since you gave birth, and you must be having many questions about how fast your baby should be growing, how much he should weigh, and what is expected of him in general.
-Here is everything you need to know about your 8 week old baby!
+This is a wonderful and exciting time, but it can also be filled with uncertainties and concerns.
+Every baby is unique, and their development can vary widely.
+Here is everything you need to know about your 8-week-old baby, from growth milestones and weight expectations to developmental behaviors and health tips to ensure your little one is thriving and happy.
+Read on to learn more about an 8-week-old newborn.

 Your baby is nearing two months of continuous change and development.
 By now, you would have understood his moods and behaviour, and have an established routine of feeding, bathing, and playing.
 Try not to compare yourself and your baby with other moms and their kiddos.
 Though you may not feel all that confident with what you are doing, your baby is the best judge of how well you’re doing!
 Babies are fairly content as long as they get plenty to feed, sleep well, and have their diapers changed on time.